grafana/grafana/docs/sources/fundamentals/dashboards-overview/index.md

 A data source refers to any entity that consists of data.
 It can be a SQL database, Grafana Loki, Grafana Mimir, or a JSON-based API.
 It can even be a basic CSV file.
 The first step in creating a dashboard visualization is selecting the data source that contains the data you need.

-Understanding the differences between various data sources can be a challenge because each data source has a unique structure and requires different query methods.
-To simplify this complexity, Grafana Labs has developed plugins that unify these data sources into one coherent view.
+It can be difficult to understand the distinctions between different data sources as each possesses its own structure and requires different query methods.
+However, to streamline this complexity, Grafana Labs has created plugins that unify data sources into one coherent view.

 ## Plugins